 Questions or concerns

-If you would like more information about any of the above or have concerns, you can contact the UL Data Privacy Director at [email protected] and, if you reside within the EU, and feel there are grounds to do so, you have the right to lodge a complaint with the Irish Data Protection Commissioner: https://www.dataprotection.ie/docs/complaints/1592.htm.
+If you would like more information about any of the above, have concerns, or need information about viewing this Privacy Nitice in alternate formats, you can contact the UL Data Privacy Director at [email protected] and, if you reside within the EU, and feel there are grounds to do so, you have the right to lodge a complaint with the Irish Data Protection Commissioner: https://www.dataprotection.ie/docs/complaints/1592.htm.